 He ignored me, too busy focusing on driving through the sleepy village.

 “Ni hao,” I repeated, then said “Stop”, while putting my hand up in a gesture that I thought everyone would understand.
 He ignored me again, and I asked once more, in a much firmer tone, and pointed to the closed door.

-He paid little attention to the foreigner yapping away in completely jibberish, and instead just waved his hand in the air as if shooing away an annoying fly.
+He paid little attention to the foreigner yapping away in complete jibberish, and instead just waved his hand in the air as if shooing away an annoying fly.

 At this point I hit situation critical, and lost all self-control in politeness.

-“IF YOU DON’T STOP RIGHT NOW I’M GOING TO SHIT MYSELF ALL OVER YOUR FUCKING BUS!!!”
+“IF YOU DON’T STOP RIGHT NOW I’M GOING TO SHIT ALL OVER YOUR FUCKING BUS!!!”

 I don’t know if he understood me, or suddenly realised that he was facing a problem much bigger than a tourist bugging him as he went about his job, but he made eye contact with me, looked at my hand squeezing my ass, and stopped the bus.